emilyedalton/News_scraper/README.md

  * Deletes data when a user clicks "delete" in the "/saved" page which changes the "saved" value of that document from "false" back to "true".

+## Comments
+At present, this application does not display the comments, but will display the associated ID from the comments tabe.
+The basic functionality is there, but

 ## Technologies Used
 * [axios](https://github.com/axios/axios)